rapmd73/JackrabbitRelay/Extras/Equilibrium/README.md

     https://www.patreon.com/RD3277

-If you perfer crypto or just a one time donation, please use any of the
+If you prefer crypto or just a one time donation, please use any of the
 below:

     BCH     bitcoincash:qzw5h5ccfz6v7zzh0vf5pl0eqp3zjmp5us07l72nvv